Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 In-Progress (IP) Grades

 “IP” is the temporary symbol given when course requirements have not been met due to circumstances beyond the student’s control.
 An incomplete grade should only be considered when the majority of the work required for the course has already been finished.
 The pressures of a normal academic load or the desire to do extra work in the course are not sufficient reasons for granting an incomplete.
-A grade of IP may also be given for a Spring Semester travel course that has been designed to be completed in May Term.

 The amount of additional time permitted might be no more than a few days or weeks since it should be proportional to the student’s illness or absence, etc. while remaining fair to others who were enrolled in the course.
 The IP must be completed no later than the following applicable deadline or sooner if prescribed by the instructor: for Fall IP’s, the last day of the Spring classes; for Cardinal Term classes, the last day of Spring classes; for Spring, and Summer IP’s, the last day of Fall classes.